Sandy4321/Redis-gigaword/README.md

 Redis code used to do TrueCasing  using a 5-gram Language Model .
 Language Model generated using Gigaword corpus.

 Truecasing is the process of restoring case for a sentence.
-For instance, a sentence in English, say, __"it is sunny outside in vancouver"__ will be restored to, __"It is sunny outside in Vancouver"__.
+For instance, a sentence in English, say, __"it is SUNny outside in vancouver"__ will be restored to, __"It is sunny outside in Vancouver"__.

-If you are thinking, will "VaNcOUvER" change to "Vancouver", you bet it will !
+If you are thinking, will "VaNcOUvER" change to "Vancouver", you bet it will!

 **So, what is the point of this project ?**

 Well, truecasing is one of the many tasks in Natural language processing that uses a language model.
 A language model, in simple terms, is just a gigantic hash table.
 But, the aim of this project was to see if distributing this gigantic table among various instances balanced out the load and made the process faster, end-to-end.
-How did we find that ?
+How did we find that?

 Well, we used Redis.